twisterghost/jankbot/README.md

 **How do I keep Jankbot running after I close the terminal?**

-You may want to look into [forever](https://github.com/nodejitsu/forever).
-It will keep scripts running...well, forever.
+You may want to look into [pm2](https://github.com/Unitech/pm2).
+It lets you start up scripts and forget about them.
+Take care though, it will try to keep your Jankbot alive at all costs.
+This means that if your jankbot has the wrong credentials when connecting to steam, pm2 will make it keep trying, and may make steam angry.

 **What will happen if I delete the friends or logger modules?**